 Still, if you insist, we have picked out the best MacBook for OS X die-hards, the best Chromebook for those who desire an affordable laptop with a super-light OS, and the best laptop if you’ve $600 or less to spend.
 We’ve also selected the best 15-inch laptop — though it, perhaps unsurprisingly, is the Dell XPS 15.

-Why the Dell XPS 13 is the best
+Why we picked the Dell XPS 13

 Dell’s XPS 13 blends a metallic exterior with carbon-fiber interior.
 It’s a look that’s premium, yet inviting.
 The XPS 13 is the kind of cool new toy that you’ll be itching to show everyone willing to look.